 The Others, also known as white walkers, cold gods, white shadows, and cold shadows, are a species of humanoid beings that exist in the north beyond the Wall.
-At the start of A Song of Ice and Fire, the Others have supposedly not been seen for eight thousand years, they are considered to be extinct.
+As they have not been seen for eight thousand years, they are considered to be extinct.

 The Wall was built to protect the people of the realms in Westeros from the threats of the north, specifically the Others.
-However, the Others have not been heard of again since his defeat.
-They are regarded south of the Wall as nothing more than fairy tales to frighten the little children.
+However, the Others have not been seen since the Long Night ended, and are now regarded as nothing more than fairy tales to frighten the little children.
 Some people believe they never existed at all.
 They are often mentioned in curses, such as "The Others take his eyes."

 A Game of Thrones

 During a ranging beyond the Wall, Ser Waymar Royce is confronted by a group of at least five Others who speak an icy language.
 Waymar duels one of the Others, but the ranger is blinded when his sword shatters.
 The laughing group butchers Waymar, who then rises as a wight to slay Will.

 Lord Commander Jeor Mormont, in conversation with Tyrion Lannister at Castle Black, refers to white walkers being glimpsed by fisherfolk on the shore near Eastwatch-by-the-Sea.
 Tyrion discounts them, however, by mentioning mythical merlings.

 Traveling in the wolfswood, Bran encounters six wildlings and deserters from the Night's Watch, who discuss whether to take the boy hostage and return north to sell him to Mance Rayder, the King-Beyond-the-Wall.
 Out of fear for encountering the white walkers, one of the men decides not to do so.

 A Storm of Swords